Updated: 1 October 2024

 D is GSC 6292:36, mv = 11.5.
 (GSC = Guide Star Catalogue).
 The position of Pluto on October 24 (centre of image) was at Right Ascension = 18 hours 48 minutes 13 seconds, Declination = -20º 39' 11".
 The planet moved 2' 51" with respect to the stellar background during the three days between the first and last images, or 57 arcseconds per day, or 1 arcsecond every 25¼ minutes.

-1:30 am: Saturn is at an altitude of 19º (about a handspan) above the western horizon.
+midnight: Saturn is at an altitude of 19º (about a handspan) above the western horizon.
 14.3º (about three-quarters of a handspan) east of Saturn is Neptune, which will require the use of a small telescope to find.
 Uranus

 has passed through culmination (crossing the

-three-quarters of a handspan above the north-eastern horizon (Jupiter is much brighter than Mars).
+half-a-handspan above the north-eastern horizon (Jupiter is much brighter than Mars).

 The movements of planets including their alignments and close-up images can be watched using the freeware